Metabolizing PUFA to HUFA

-Metabolism of omega-3 and omega-6 EFA changes the 18-carbon polyunsaturated fatty acids (PUFA) that are abundant in foods into long chain 20- and 22-carbon highly unsaturated fatty acids (HUFA) that accumulate in cell membranes.
+Metabolism of omega-3 and omega-6 EFA changes the chain length of 18-carbon polyunsaturated fatty acids (PUFA) that are abundant in foods into long chain 20- and 22-carbon highly unsaturated fatty acids (HUFA) that accumulate in cell membranes.
 The number notations (e.g., 18:3n-3) indicate the carbons in the chain and the number of double bonds in the n-3 or n-6 structures.

 The HUFA balance in tissues is linked to n-3 and n-6 nutrient intakes.
 The balance affects the intensity of many physiological actions that convert the HUFA into active hormone-like eicosanoids that control our physiology.

 The balance of n-3 & n-6 HUFA chains is a health risk assessment value.

 These structures of the different omega-6 EFA show how the fatty acid chain grows longer and more double bonds are added during metabolism of linoleic acid, the most abundant essential fatty acid in American foods.

-The asterisk shows where the additional double bond occurs in the chain of the corresponding, competing omega-3 EFA that are formed from the major omega-3 nutrient in plants, alpha-linolenic acid (18:3n-3).
+The asterisk shows where the additional double bond occurs in the corresponding, competing omega-3 EFA that are formed from the major omega-3 nutrient in plants, alpha-linolenic acid (18:3n-3).
 Foods from the oceans, like fish and shellfish, contain appreciable amounts of omega-3 nutrients that compete with n-6 nutrients during these metabolic steps and affect HUFA balance.